-W. D. Gann used several types of ‘natural’ cycles in his trading and analysis.
+Further down the rabbit hole- W. D. Gann used several types of cycles in his trading and analysis.
 First, he used ‘magic,’ or static cycles, that repeated in measured moves of time, volume, and price.
-Next, there were the ‘trend machine,’ cycles, or cycles in trend.
-Finally, W. D. Gann’s “up & down” alternating cycles from “The Tunnel Thru The Air” get the most following as the “unicorns” or Holy Grails of cycles.
-This page was created to explain and showcase our technique for projecting these cycles in advance using Gann’s Law Of Vibration.
+Next, there were the ‘mind reading machine,’ cycles, or cycles predicting trend from Gann’s ‘Arcana.’
+Finally, W. D. Gann’s “up/down” alternating cycles from “The Tunnel Thru The Air” get the most following as the “unicorns” or Holy Grails of cycles.

 ‘ROBERT GORDON’S 7 DAYS’ CYCLE FROM ‘TUNNEL THRU THE AIR’ (2015 – PRESENT)

 We call this the RG7 Cycle because Gann explains the construction of the cycle the “Robert Gordon’s 7 Days” chapter of ‘The Tunnel Thru The Air,’ but Gann also refers to this cycle as Tokyo J-1 in earlier chapters of the book.

 The cycle below is the latest W. D. Gann lunar cycle represented on a 5-minute 24-hour chart of the SP 500 Futures.
 March’s cycle was a bit shorter.

 2017, 2018, 2019, 2020, 2021 ANNUAL ALTERNATING CYCLES

 See the galleries below for W. D. Gann’s Annual Cycles on a daily chart for the last 5 years.
 Not bad, 89% of the cycle legs succeeded in predicting direction.
 The first slide in the gallery below begins with 2021 and then work your way back to 2017.